pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 Now we can use eggs from the source:

 ## Autocomplete, Desktop icons
+This is not more necessary thanks to the package.

 It is tedious to always put ./eggs to start eggs from source, we can create a symbolic link to avoid the hassle.
 We want to work with all the conveniences of eggs installed, especially completing commands with TAB, links, etc, so I wrote this script to have all.
 Just type:

 ```
 ./install-eggs-dev

 ```

 ## Configure eggs